Signs of Mold Growth on Basement Walls

 Along the Floor-Wall Joint

-• Dark horizontal staining along the base of the wall
+• Dark staining where the wall meets the floor

 Behind Stored Items and Furniture